ImanovFuad/Python/Usage-examples.md

 ### Getting weather history on a location
-Weather history on a specific location can be retrieved using:
+Weather history on a specific toponym can be retrieved using:

     >>> owm.weather_history_at_place('London,uk')
     [ <weather.Weather at 0x00BF81A2>, <weather.Weather at 0x00BF81C8>, ... ]